By Diane Burroughs

 TRAY: The first thing that we suggest is to develop a coating for the tray.
 As it stands, the tray is made from plywood with a nice lip to contain debris.
 Over time, the plywood has absorbed moisture.
 Originally, we applied heavy duty linoleum tiles to the tray but the glue gave way after about 5 years.
 About 6 months ago, we sanded the stray down and applied some spray on rubber paint, however, the rubber paint hasn’t held up as well as expected.
 We may explore taking the tray down to get it Rhino coated or simply gluing down actual laminate.

 FOOD CUPS: We are not impressed with the cups that come with the Java Bird Stand.
 They seem to be made out of a concrete like material and are shaped to look like half a coconut shell.
 They quickly broke.
 We replaced the cups with stainless steel screw on cups.

 TOY HOOK: While easy to remedy, it would be nice if these bird stands came with a toy hook as opposed to eyelet screws that large birds quickly remove.
 We drilled a hole and inserted a Mango Wrought Iron Toy Hook to hold a variety of toys.

 So, there you have it.
-Even with these issues, we absolutely love the Java Bird Stand.
-And, so do our parrots.
+Even with these issues, we absolutely love our Java Bird Stands.
+But, more importantly, so do our parrots.